Getting started¶

 Latest HEAD; not tagged, could be unstable |

-- Download Node.js 15
+- Download Node.js 16

 - Clone this project

-.- To checkout a particular reference, use
+git clone https://github.com/jef/streetmerchant.git.- To checkout a particular reference, use

-git checkout <ref name>
+git checkout <ref name>after cloning.

 - To checkout a particular reference, use